jrob200/premium-supplemental-repo/general-advice/01_tips_for_premium.md

 * Agree with your mentor about a best time to meet each week (e.g. Saturdays at 2pm EST) and then consistently book that slot well in advance.
 This makes it easier for both parties, but also adds vital structure and accountability.
 * A lot of introductory material goes over concepts that have already been covered in the Codecademy courses – if you've already covered something, you can probably skip it, but check with your mentor to be sure.
 * Take part in weekly standup on Slack to get used to Agile development rituals, to add more structure & accountability to your learning, and for more of a "classroom" experience.
+* Don't save your questions for your 1-on-1s because your mentor conversations are far more valuable with things like code review and pair-programming than Q&A. Always ask in Slack first.

 ---